1. Hell and Punishment: Eternal, Conscious Torment

 The lawless one will work how Satan works, with signs and wonders in front of those who are perishing because they who perish do not love the truth.
 But the lawless one is being held back.
 Paul does not tell us who the lawless one is and who or what is holding him back.
 But no matter, because the lawless one will be revealed, and Jesus will overthrow him with the breath of his mouth and destroy him by the splendor of his coming.
 He will suffer judgment and everlasting destruction.
 They will be excluded from the Lord’s presence forever, which implies they are alive and suffer.

-Alternative interpretation: Advocates of each theory say that this passage may equate the last judgment with Rev. 20:10-15, so let’s proceed as if that is true.
+Alternative interpretation: Advocates of each theory say that this passage may equate the last judgment with Revelation 20:10-15, so let’s proceed as if that is true.
 The one judged here undergoes everlasting destruction because they are snuffed out, and the result is everlasting, not that the process of destroying goes on forever.
 And the word “everlasting” is aiōnios, and it could also be translated “destruction in the age to come.”
 Finally, the very word “destruction” (or “ruin”) supports terminal punishment (annihilationism).

 Still one more time, see my post here and what the Hebrew and Greek lexicons say: